 He looks nice

-Probably the most common argument I hear against marketing automation is that businesses don't want to sound "like robots" to their prospects and customers, but that is no problem at all.
+The most common argument I hear against marketing automation is that businesses don't want to sound "like robots" to their prospects and customers, but that is no problem at all.
 In fact, automation allows you to segment and personalize your communication to make it MORE personal.

 Whether your marketing is automated or not, your marketing materials only come off as robotic as your wording dictates.
 By tracking and personalizing every prospect's messages, you are able to send the right messages, to the right people, at the right time, through the right channel.